AmitM30/basic-service-worker/README.md

 ### Support

-Service Workers are not quite widely supported (except IE).
-Check [caniuse](https://caniuse.com/serviceworkers) for more detailed info
+Service Workers are now quite widely supported (except IE).
+Check [caniuse](https://caniuse.com/serviceworkers) for more detailed info.

 ### Catch

-The cache storage used by service workers do not get deleted by browser unlike browser cache, who have no reliability.
+The cache storage used by service workers do not get deleted by browser, ever, unlike browser cache, who have no reliability.
 So it is important to delete stale objects.